Tuija Pulkkinen: Research and career

 Pulkkinen was affiliated with the Finnish Meteorological Institute from 1998 to 2010.
 In 2011 she became Dean of the School of Electrical Engineering at Aalto University; she was vice president for Research at the same institution for 2014–2018.
-She became chair of the Department of Climate and Space Sciences and Engineering at the University of Michigan in 2018.
+She started as Professor at the University of Michigan in 2018, and served as chair of the Department of Climate and Space Sciences and Engineering 2018-2025.